The aim of this page is to give you an idea what travelling on a train in Japan is like.

 On the back of the seat for all shinkansen and in some limited express trains you can see plans of the train layout which make it easy to find out which way you need to go to find whatever service you require.

 In terms of food and drink it is best to buy whatever you want before you get on a train (see below).
-This is because there are now far fewer trolley services on trains than there used to be, and also few buffet cars.
-Some trains have a few vending machines but their stock is limited and generally consists of drinks.
+This is because there are no buffet cars and far fewer trolley services on trains than there used to be.
+A few trains have vending machines but their stock is limited and generally consists of drinks.

 However, JR East and JR Hokkaido provide a menu in the back of seats for some services so you can get whatever is on the menu if a trolley service does pass.
-The food available also often reflects the region you are travelling through, particularly for ekiben.
-Increasingly there are vending machines on trains, though mostly serve drinks, not snacks.
+The food available also often reflects the region you are travelling through.

-On platforms at most stations there will be a Kiosk and a bento stand; the former sells snacks and drinks and the latter sells ekiben (Japanese-style lunnchboxes) and sandwiches.
+On platforms at most stations there will be a Kiosk and a bento stand; the former sells snacks and drinks and the latter sells ekiben (Japanese-style lunchboxes) and sandwiches.
 Another common sight is a place to get noodles (udon or soba).
+There are also rubbish bins though in some places these are rarer to encourage people to take their rubbish home.

-There are also lots of rubbish bins which is part of the reason the stations are so clean; Smoking is completely banned but most stations have an area where smokers can go.
+Smoking is completely banned in most trains and on the platforms but most stations have an area where smokers can go.